Davidslv/davidslv.github.com/_posts/2025-11-22-why-ruby-roguelike.markdown

 ---

-**P.S.** – I documented this entire journey in a book I recently published: [Building Your Own Roguelike: A Practical Guide](https://www.amazon.com/Building-Your-Own-Roguelike-Hands-ebook/dp/B0G1RBWF6V).
+**P.S.** – I documented this entire journey in a book: [Building Your Own Roguelike](/books/vanilla-roguelike/).
 It walks through building this from scratch – the ECS pattern, event systems, maze generation algorithms, and everything you see in Vanilla Roguelike.
+[Read it free on the web](/books/vanilla-roguelike/), or get the paperback ([Amazon US](https://www.amazon.com/dp/B0G1SGN181) · [Amazon UK](https://www.amazon.co.uk/dp/B0G1SGN181) · [IngramSpark](https://shop.ingramspark.com/b/084?params=YvsSxC2CpPMq7ScV1fsmNManFt9uhNouQ3BjXqz4aBO)).